Why The Best Stories Don’t Happen at 25 and Why You Should Stop Waiting

 your magic.

-It rewards people who have been knocked about a bit and still walk around muttering, “This’ll make a cracking chapter".
+Writing rewards age.
+It rewards depth.
+It rewards people who have been knocked about a bit and still walk around muttering, “This’ll make a cracking chapter."

 Comments